What’s the Deal with Quora Ads? How-To + Case Study

 Since this is your first rodeo, you’re going to want to stick with Topic Targeting.
 Ensure that the box as highlighted (as it is above) and move on down to the actual topic selection interface.

-Quora actually recommends you enter keywords from an AdWords campaign in order to receive suggestions for comparable Quora topics (love synergy).
+Quora actually recommends you enter keywords from a Google Ads campaign in order to receive suggestions for comparable Quora topics (love synergy).

 Just dump your keywords into this box and press continue; this will generate a list of prospective Quora topics that you can advertise on.